The glossary contains common terms and their definitions.

 "Sampler" refers to a transform that samples data.

 "Source" refers to the Vector source concept.

-"Strategy" refers to a deployment strategy that Vector is deployed under.
+"Strategy" refers to a deployment strategy under which Vector is deployed.

 "Table" refers to the TOML table type.